shredthaGNAR/list-of-my-starred-repos/README.md

 * [G3root/Eisen-Matrix](https://github.com/G3root/Eisen-Matrix): 🎯 Eisen Matrix is a prioritization app that uses Eisenhower matrix technique as workflow to prioritize a list of tasks & built with React Native for learning purposes.
 * [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * [vladimiry/ElectronMail](https://github.com/vladimiry/ElectronMail): Unofficial ProtonMail Desktop App
-* [ayushhroyy/elegantfox](https://github.com/ayushhroyy/elegantfox): firefox themed context and bookmark menus
+* [ayushhroyy/elegantfox](https://github.com/ayushhroyy/elegantfox): An "elegent" theme for Firefox
 * [Zonnev/elementaryos-firefox-theme](https://github.com/Zonnev/elementaryos-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS user interface.
 * [Zonnev/elementaryos5-firefox-theme](https://github.com/Zonnev/elementaryos5-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS 5 (Hera) user interface.
 * [11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog): A starter repository for a blog web site using the Eleventy static site generator.